 Exclusion is what can be determined when a foreign individual is seeking entry into the United States.
 When you are attempting to get a green card, a visa, or even just cross the border, you could be excluded from consideration.

 Once the United States has determined that you should be excluded from entry, you cannot attempt to re-enter the country for at least one year.
 It is a felony offense, if you do.
-You also must receive permission from the BCIS before re-entry.
+You also must receive permission from the USCIS before re-entry.

 Get The Legal